tomnz/pilight/README.md

 ### WS281x (NeoPixel)

-Follow [Adafruit's instructions](https://learn.adafruit.com/neopixels-on-raspberry-pi/software) to build and install the Python library.
+Follow [Adafruit's instructions](https://learn.adafruit.com/neopixels-on-raspberry-pi/python-usage) to install the Python library.

 In `settings.py`, change `LIGHTS_MICROCONTROLLER` to `ws281x`.
 Configure any other related settings for WS281x.